 II.
 Environmental democracy for all

 9. We recognize that the efficiency of international governance on environmental matters should still be significantly improved.
-The Aarhus Convention and its Protocol remain the only legally binding instruments that implement Principle 10 of the Rio Declaration on Environment and Development.
+The Aarhus Convention and its Protocol remain the only legally binding international instruments that implement Principle 10 of the Rio Declaration on Environment and Development.
 Promoting their principles, notably access to information and public participation, in international forums remains important.
 This holds true not only for forums dealing directly with environmental matters as such, but also for related forums, such as the international financial institutions and trade-related organizations, where transparency in decision-making processes that impact the environment is of the utmost importance.
 We therefore reaffirm our commitment to promoting open information and effective engagement of stakeholders, including environmental NGOs, in international forums.

-10. The non-confrontational compliance regime of the Convention and the Protocol on PRTRs contributes to the mediation of conflicts between citizens and Governments and is directed towards assisting countries in implementing the requirements of the Convention and its Protocol.
-We will therefore strive for the further improvement of the effectiveness of this compliance regime, and offer to share this experience with other interested forums.
+10. The non-confrontational compliance regimes of the Convention and the Protocol on PRTRs contributes to the mediation of conflicts between citizens and Governments and are directed towards assisting countries in implementing the requirements of the Convention and its Protocol.
+We will therefore strive for the further improvement of the effectiveness of these compliance regimes, and offer to share this experience with other interested forums.

 11. Due to their cross-cutting nature, the Aarhus Convention and its Protocol provide a unique opportunity for building synergy with a number of multilateral environmental agreements (MEAs), organizations and processes.
 We welcome these partnerships and recognize the important role that partner organizations play in helping to implement the two treaties.
 We also underline the necessity to seek further synergies with those organizations and other MEAs sharing similar objectives in order to facilitate their implementation and ratification, as appropriate.